fedarko/pyfastg/README.md

 </div>

 ## The FASTG file format
 FASTG is a format for describing sequencing assembly graphs.
-It is geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.
+It attempts to accurately represent the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.

 The latest specification for the FASTG format is version 1.00, as of writing;